 “Isaiah was the most explosive player at camp, an absolute freak of an athlete,” a coach said.
 “So much that he reminds me of Doug Anderson.
 Plays with a very high motor on both ends of the floor.
 He had no problem finishing against bigger defenders in drill work or in games.
 A downhill type player with an efficient handle who excels in an up-and-down game.
 Could be labeled as a ‘tweener’ due to his size, so an improved jumpshot will only help his future recruitment.”

 Jack Karasinski 6-5 So Grand Rapids Catholic Central: He already has an offer from Oakland, and plays similarly to another big, athletic wing guard and former Bank Hoops camper now at Toledo, Dylan Alderson.
 A swooping threat to finish in transition.
-One of the state’s top 10 prospect in 2022.
+One of the state’s top 10 prospects in 2022.

 “If ‘Jumping Jack’ isn’t his nickname, it should be,” said a coach.
 “Very athletic and a quick leaper.
-Finished around the hoop with regularity, and usually with a dunk if he had a stop on his defender.
+Finished around the hoop with regularity, and usually with a dunk if he had a step on his defender.
 Showed a solid mid-range game, but struggled from beyond 15.
 Good mechanics, so my guess is he just had an off day shooting.
 That being said, it was nice to see that he isn’t the type of player to allow poor shooting to affect the rest of his game.
 Defended at a high level and rebounded the heck out of the ball.
 Huge upside with this kid.”

 Nic Stump 6-4 So Grand Haven: Set the tone and was kind of the cornerstone of what was an engaged, unselfish and talented camp team.
 Finisher.
 Not a shot creator from the perimeter, but ran hard to score in transition and knew how to play off of talented guards to finds his spots and hit them from the short corners out to even the 3 corners.
 Tough, battled inside against taller players.